-Director Terence Davies introduces us to a young woman, Chris Guthrie (Agyness Deyn), sprouting from the barley fields as a spring gale breezes over, a sprightly grin on her face.
-Davies captures the hopefulness of springtide in a single unbroken shot.
-The harmony Davies finds between nature and humanity is key to understanding his train of thought.
-In Sunset Song, life and death come as naturally as the passing seasons, but it’s the little moments in between, ones of deep insight, that gives the setting’s rural modesty a quality of extraordinary peace.
+Director Terence Davies introduces us to a young woman, Chris Guthrie (Agyness Deyn), sprouting from the barley fields as a soft breeze passes, a grin on her face.
+Davies captures the hopefulness of springtide in an gorgeously composed shot of youthful bliss.
+The harmony Davies finds between nature and humanity is what documents his heart and soul in this one.
+In Sunset Song, life and death come as naturally as the passing seasons, but it’s the little moments in between, ones of unexpected insight, that gives the setting’s rural modesty a quality of the extraordinary.

-Despite history being built on misogynistic patriarchal systems, we mustn’t forget that modern society was too the result of great sacrifices of men—specifically the ones being forced into large scale conflicts (the First World War plays a big part in the film).
+Despite modern history’s foundations being built on misogynistic religious fundamentalism, orchestrated by men of the cloth and monarchs, we mustn’t forget that modern society was also the result of great sacrifices of men—specifically the ones forced into large scale conflicts (the First World War plays a big part here).
 Sunset Song doesn’t let us forget that history’s injustices knows no bias in gender.
-Davies, while painstakingly recreating an agonizing history of hypocrisy, still very much envisions his film through the sensitively introspective eyes of the modern day.
-Through the eyes of history, a deserter was a coward who faced a coward’s death, standing before a firing squad.
-Davies gives the coward a pretext of repentance.
-History is written by the winners, but to Davies the loser is more poetic.
+Davies, while painstakingly recreating an agonizing history of hypocrisy, still very much envisions his film through the sensitively introspective eyes of a modernist.
+Through history’s relatively narrow looking glass, a deserter was a coward who faced a coward’s death, standing before a firing squad.
+Davies gives the coward a pretext of repentance, allowing his death to prove exultant beyond superficial notions of masculinity.

-The achingly beautiful rural landscapes and haunting visions of a time long past compliment one another in Davies’ Sunset Song, a tribute to the farmers and field workers who envisioned the entire world through simplicity of their rural homestead.
+The achingly beautiful rural landscapes and haunting visions of a time long past compliment one another in Davies’ Sunset Song, a tribute to the farmers and field workers who envisioned the entire world through the simplicity of their rural homestead.
 Abel Gance, a pioneer of silent film said “Cinema endows man with a new sense.
 It is the music of light.
 He listens with his eyes.”
-In that sense Sunset Song is just that, a song of resplendent images and visual lyricism, with understated filmmaker Terence Davies, behind the camera, as its master composer.
+Sunset Song is just that, a sonnet of resplendent images, with its bard & songsmith, Terence Davies, behind the camera, as its master composer.